vincentscode/Dino-Stickerpack/README.md

-# Dino Stickerpack for WhatsApp.
+# Dino Stickerpack for WhatsApp

 ## Adding new stickers